 What Would A Dry Winter Mean For The Country? – Expert Reaction

 New Zealand may be heading into a dry winter following a month of near record-breaking dry patches across the country.
 So what are the flow-on effects if natures taps stay turned off over the cold season?
-The SMC asked experts to comment …
+The SMC asked experts to comment on how the …

 New Zealand may be heading into a dry winter following a month of near record-breaking dry patches across the country.
 So what are the flow-on effects if nature’s taps stay turned off over the cold season?